-MTH161 (Sem 1), MTH162 (Sem 2) Equations and inequalities will be interpreted by using tables and graphs and will be DURATION: year course solved through algebraic transformations.
+In Algebra I, equations and inequalities will be interpreted by using tables and graphs and will be solved through algebraic transformations.
 Students will experience extensive work with linear equations, including systems of equations.
-Exponential and quadratic functions CREDITS: 2 will be introduced.
-By being asked to apply algebraic methods to solve a variety o OPEN TO: all students world and mathematical problems, students will grow in their ability to use abstraction NCAA: approved necessary for homework completion.
+Exponential and quadratic functions will be introduced.
+By being asked to apply algebraic methods to solve a variety of real world and mathematical problems, students will grow in their ability to use abstraction and symbolism.
+Scientific or graphing calculators will be used throughout the course and are necessary for homework completion.
 Successful completion leads to Geometry.

-PREREQUISITE: Instructor recommendation Alignment to the Iowa Core Curriculum: Relationships between quantities and reasoning with equations, linear and exponential relationships, descriptive statistics, expressions and equations, and quadratic functions and modeling.
+Alignment to the lowa Core Curriculum: Relationships between quantities and reasoning with equations, linear and exponential relationships, descriptive statistics, expressions and equations, and quadratic functions and modeling.